With your help, we’ve influenced broadcasters.

 You won’t see the changes straight away, but rest assured we’ll be keeping a very close eye on progress.
 Here’s an outline of what we expect to happen now:

-The government will instruct Ofcom to carry out a consultation on the development of a new code that will lay out the quotas for the amount of on-demand content that must carry subtitles.
+The government have instructed Ofcom to carry out a consultation on the development of a new code that will lay out the quotas for the amount of on-demand content that must carry subtitles.
+Thank you to thousands of you who inputted into our consultation response to Ofcom.
+We called for TV providers to move towards fully accessible content for those who are deaf or have hearing loss.
+Read our response and press release here.

 Ofcom will report back